jamarier/rand-exam/README.md

 ### MACROS

 Macros is a string substitution with almost no syntax in a similar way to m4 macro languaje (simpler than m4).
+Each macro has two possible structures:

+    '((' trigger '))'

+or
+    '((' trigger , list_of_arguments_separated_with_commas '))'

+The declaration and the invocation has same structure: double parentheses, trigger string, and an optional list of arguments separated by commas.
+The triggers and the arguments are treated as strings without stripping of spaces.
+So if you use "(( trigger))" the trigger string will be " trigger" with the space.

+Macros can be nested, in the invocation (inside of macro invocation, in the argument) or in the contents.
+The use of nested macros inside of macro definition is a undefined behaviour.

-Each macro has a trigger (an string), optional arguments and a content.
-The only real requirement is do not use '(' in the trigger string or ',' in the list of arguments.
-You can use any other caracter (space too) but for your sanity, follow this recomendations:
+You can use any other caracter (space too) in trigger text and argument names but for your sanity, follow this recomendations in definition of macros:

 * For triggers use only UPPERCASE and '\_'.
 * The arguments is a list of strings between parentheses with comma (',') as